 The Austin History Center (AHC) strives to make information about Austin and Travis County readily available to the public.
 Our books, periodicals and much of our media collection are listed in the Austin Public Library's Catalog and many of our archival collection finding aids have been posted to Texas Archival Resources Online.
+Our Online Collections page can take you to the portions of our digitized collections which are available online.
 Our other materials may be accessed using a variety of in-house indexes, catalogs, databases and research guides.
 Our Reading Room staff is available to assist you in the use of these items.

-Please note that the Austin History Center reserves the right to refuse to fill any copy request because of potential damage to a fragile original or other concerns.
+Requests will take up to 3 weeks to process, and requests for large amounts of materials may be sent in batches as staff time allows.
+Access copies are provided at no charge, and production quality copies can be provided for a fee.
+Please note that the Austin History Center reserves the right to refuse to fill any copy request because of potential damage to a fragile original, copyright restrictions, or other concerns.
 We will make every effort to quickly inform customers if we cannot fill an order.